 AS6 → AS5 → AS4 → AS3

-In this simplified model, the decision seems simple.
+In this simplified model, the decision seems straightforward.
 The AS2 route requires fewer hops than the AS6 route, and therefore it is the quickest, most efficient route.
-Now imagine that there are hundreds of thousands of AS’s and that hop count is only one part of a complex route selection algorithm.
-That’s the reality of BGP routing on the Internet.
+Now imagine that there are hundreds of thousands of ASes and that hop count is only one part of a complex route selection algorithm.
+That is the reality of BGP routing on the Internet.

-Here’s where part of our analogy falls apart: Unlike post office branches, autonomous systems are not all part of the same organization.
-As such, they have no reason to be friendly to each other and are often times business competitors!
+Here is where part of our analogy falls apart.
+Unlike post office branches, autonomous systems are not all part of the same organization.
+In fact, they often belong to competing businesses.
 For this reason, BGP routes sometimes take business considerations into account.
-Autonomous Systems often charge each other to carry traffic across their networks, and the price of access can be factored into which route is ultimately selected.
+ASes often charge each other to carry traffic across their networks, and the price of access can be factored into which route is ultimately selected.

-Autonomous systems typically belong to ISPs or other large high-tech organizations, such as tech companies, universities, government agencies, and scientific institutions.
-Each autonomous system wishing to exchange routing information must have a registered autonomous system number (ASN).
+ASes typically belong to Internet service providers (ISPs) or other large organizations, such as tech companies, universities, government agencies, and scientific institutions.
+Each AS wishing to exchange routing information must have a registered autonomous system number (ASN).
 Internet Assigned Numbers Authority (IANA) assigns ASNs to Regional Internet Registries (RIRs), which then assigns them to ISPs and networks.
-ASNs are 16 bit numbers between 1 and 65534 and 32 bit numbers between 131072 and 4294967294.
-As of 2018, there are approximately 64,000 ASNs in-use worldwide.
+ASNs are 16 bit numbers between one and 65534 and 32 bit numbers between 131072 and 4294967294.
+As of 2018, there are approximately 64,000 ASNs in use worldwide.
 These ASNs are only required for external BGP.

-External BGP is like international shipping; there are certain standards and guidelines that need to be followed when shipping a piece of mail internationally.
+External BGP is like international shipping.
+There are certain standards and guidelines that need to be followed when shipping a piece of mail internationally.
 Once that piece of mail reaches its destination country, it has to go through the destination country’s local mail service to reach its final destination.
-Each country has its own internal mail service that doesn’t necessarily follow the same guidelines as those of other countries.
+Each country has its own internal mail service that does not necessarily follow the same guidelines as those of other countries.
 Similarly, each autonomous system can have its own internal routing protocol for routing data within its own network.

-In 2004 a Turkish Internet service provider (ISP) called TTNet accidentally advertised bad BGP routes to its neighbors.
+In 2004, a Turkish ISP called TTNet accidentally advertised incorrect BGP routes to its neighbors.
 These routes claimed that TTNet itself was the best destination for all traffic on the Internet.
-As these routes spread further and further to more autonomous systems, a massive disruption occurred, creating a 1-day crisis where many people across the world were not able to access some or all of the Internet.
+As these routes spread further and further to more autonomous systems, a massive disruption occurred, creating a one-day crisis where many people across the world were not able to access some or all of the Internet.

-Similarly, in 2008 a Pakistani ISP attempted to use a BGP route to block Pakistani users from visiting YouTube.
-The ISP then accidentally advertised these routes with its neighboring AS’s and the route quickly spread across the Internet’s BGP network.
-This route sent users trying to access YouTube to a dead end, which resulted in YouTube being inaccessible for several hours.
+Similarly, in 2008, a Pakistani ISP attempted to use a BGP route to block Pakistani users from visiting YouTube.
+The ISP then accidentally advertised these routes with its neighboring ASes and the route quickly spread across the Internet’s BGP network.
+This route sent users trying to access YouTube to a dead end, which resulted in YouTube’s being inaccessible for several hours.

-These are examples of a practice called BGP hijacking, and it isn’t always accidental.
-In April of 2018, attackers deliberately created bad BGP routes to redirect traffic that was meant for Amazon’s DNS service.
-The attackers were able to steal over $100,000 worth of cryptocurrency by redirecting this traffic to themselves.
+These are examples of a practice called BGP hijacking, which does not always happen accidentally.
+In April 2018, attackers deliberately created bad BGP routes to redirect traffic that was meant for Amazon’s DNS service.
+The attackers were able to steal over $100,000 worth of cryptocurrency by redirecting the traffic to themselves.

 Learning Center Navigation